-There are several types of meditation from varying perspectives, focuses, religions, spiritual and conscious levels.
-Here are a few meditations to learn to heal to find stillness and happiness.
+There are several forms of meditation from varying perspectives, focuses, religions, spiritual and conscious levels.
+Here are a few meditation types you can learn to help you heal, find peace and happiness.

 Zazen / Zen – is the study of the self; forget the self is to recognise the unity of the self and the universe around us.
 Seated meditation in where you return to the same ‘seat’ meditation again and again.
 The mind, body and breath are one.
 You may practise with your eyes closed or open.

-Here the focus is for you to relax, heal and rejuvenate your physical body while relaxing your mind.
+Here the focus is on your physical and mental relaxation, subluxation and rejuvenates your physical body while relaxing your mind.
 You commonly focus on a practitioner’s guiding voice who begins on a focal point on your body.

-While following the instructions, relaxation becomes deeper, energy blockages and chakras may clear.
-You find yourself in a deeply relaxing form of sleep.
-Practised seated or reclined position.
+While following the guide, your body sinks deeper, heavier, and energy blockages clear and chakras may balance.
+You find yourself in a powerful form of ‘letting go’.
+Practised seated or in a reclined position.

 There are three steps and five stages to Yoga Meditation involved centring yourself after Hatha yogasana or during the yogasana.
 Both include a focus on the prana/energy through the breath, concentration and meditation to clear the mind to move deeper into self.
 Primarily practices with eyes closed, but eyes open is also beneficial.